 - hormonal imbalances (e.g. insufficient release of insulin causes diabetes)

 - metabolic factors (e.g. organ failure)

-Answer: Yes there is difference between the two.
+Answer: Yes there is a difference between the two.
 A person may be in poor health but he is not suffering from any disease.
 Having poor health increases the risk that he may suffer from any disease.
-In general when we talk think about health, we think at society or community level.
-When we talk about disease, we think about individual sufferers.
+In general, when we talk think about health, we think of society or community level.
+When we talk about the disease, we think about individual sufferers.